parashac/ANPR/README.md

 #  ANPR — Automatic Number Plate Recognition System

 A full pipeline project for **Automatic Number Plate Recognition (ANPR)** using image processing and deep learning.
-This system detects number plates from images or video, classifies the license plate color, segments characters, and recognizes them using a trained CNN model.
+This system detects number plates from images and classifies the license plate color, segments characters and recognizes them using a trained CNN model.

 ---